 An important part of how to start a stationery business is how to find your first “real” client.
 Most stationers will find that their first jobs are free jobs for friends and family.
 I am a HUGE fan of this concept because it gives you a chance to work with a client who has opinions and feedback, without investing TOO much into it.

-I’d ask your friends if they have upcoming smaller projects you could work on.
+I’d ask your friends if they have upcoming smaller projects you could provide stationery for.
 Instead of a full wedding invitation, for instance, I’d recommend a birthday party or shower.
 Have them pay for materials but design this work for free.

 If you’re selling greeting cards, art prints, or personal stationery, you should ask for a photo of the product in use that you can use for marketing later.
 And always get a nice testimonial of this “client’s” experience working with you.

 I also love Etsy as a beginner platform – here’s a video on it for you.
-The biggest benefit to Etsy is that it has a built in user base of millions, and the interface is really familiar to people, so they feel comfortable trusting sellers on Etsy.
-My advice is that custom work isn’t meant for Etsy, but anything that’s repeatable will do well on Etsy.
+The biggest benefit to selling stationery on Etsy is that it has a built in user base of millions, and the interface is really familiar to people, so they feel comfortable trusting sellers on Etsy.
+My general Etsy advice is that custom work isn’t meant for Etsy, but anything that’s repeatable will do well on Etsy.

 Other places to look for clients are at local networking events.
 If you’re selling into the wedding industry check out your local Tuesdays Together chapter on Facebook for upcoming events!
 Then think back to your ideal client – what platforms are they on?
 How are they shopping for products like yours?

 It could be local retail stores, where you could sell your products wholesale, or it could be as simple as Instagram or Facebook or Pinterest.
 I make 70% of my income from Instagram, and I’ve got a ton of videos on YouTube about it!